The Judaica Suite

 VISITING THE JUDAICA SUITE:

-The Judaica Suite is available for classes, events, visits, and tours, etc. by appointment on Mondays to Thursdays.
-The Suite is open as a reading room on Fridays 9am-12pm and 1pm-5pm without an appointment.
+The Judaica Suite is available for classes, events, tours, etc. by appointment.
+During the Fall and Spring semesters, the Suite is open as a reading room on Fridays 9am-12pm and 1pm-5pm.
 However, there may be occasions when the Suite will be reserved for classes on Fridays, so please check in at the Grand Reading Room desk or call ahead (352-273-2755).

 How do I access the books in the Suite?